hiteckh/WeatherStation/doc/lesson-1/worksheet.md

 Make sure your rain gauge is connected to your Weather Station, then turn it on.

-**Todo: writeup for opening a BlueJ project with GPIO access on the Pi.**
+1. Open the BlueJ project found [here](https://bluej.org/raspberrypi/WeatherStation/lesson-1/initial.jar).
 1. Open the PiRainSensor class.

 We will need to store the size of the bucket as a constant (hence the capitals), and a counter for how many times the bucket has tipped.